luisflarota/Ultimate-Pit-Limit---Pseudoflow/README.md

         * *1 - 5 pattern:* which means that if you want to mine a block below the surface, you need to extract 5 blocks avobe that block
         * *1 - 9 pattern:* same meaning

-    **Therefore, we can implement the overall slope angle feature that will be used to set precedences** There are papers to follow that issue.
+    **Therefore, we can implement the overall slope angle feature that will be used to set precedences.** There are papers to follow that issue.

 <h3 id = "s4">4.
 Future development</h3>

--  [R. Khalokakaie, P. A. Dowd & R. J. Fowell in 2001](https://www.tandfonline.com/doi/abs/10.1179/mnt.2000.109.2.77) wrote a paper where they add variable slope angles in LG algorithm. **I am trying to follow the paper to add that feature** So you can play and **HOPE IT HELPS!**
+-  [R. Khalokakaie, P. A. Dowd & R. J. Fowell in 2001](https://www.tandfonline.com/doi/abs/10.1179/mnt.2000.109.2.77) wrote a paper where they add variable slope angles in LG algorithm.

+**I am trying to follow the paper to add that feature** So you can play and **HOPE IT HELPS!**